 How does Bulk Billing work?

 Bulk Billings means that GPs accept payment for their services at Medicare rates.
 For the convenience of patients, Medplaza has an arrangement with Medicare whereby we send all the service billings to them on patients behalf.
 This is why we ask you to sign after your consultation.
 Not all services we offer are covered by Medicare.

-MedPlaza is not a public clinic even though we choose to Bulk Bill most GP consultations.
+MedPlaza is not a public clinic even though some contractor GPs may choose to Bulk Bill GP consultations.
 Nearly all GP clinics in Australia are private businesses and are not part of the public health system.

 How do referrals work?

 Referrals from your GP to a specialist or allied health practitioner allow you to claim a rebate from Medicare.
 A referral is a legal document, it cannot be backdated or issued without a consultation with a GP.
 Your GP determines if a referral is warranted.
 We ask all our patients not to misplace their referrals or present for their specialist appointment without one.
 Reissuing of lost referrals incurs a fee.
 You may see a specialist without a GP referral but it will be at full fee without a Medicare rebate.

 Can I get a referral without seeing the doctor?